vincentiusar/Tilepaint-Solver/README.md

 ```

 ## Solver
-The verifier code is written in C++ and can be found in the tilepaint_BF.cpp (exhausted search) and tilepaint_BT.cpp (prune-and-search).
+The verifier code is written in C++ and can be found in the `tilepaint_BF.cpp` (exhausted search) and `tilepaint_BT.cpp` (prune-and-search).
-Both of them receiving the same input format.
+Both of them receive the same input format.
-However, the exhausted search output is a set of number of colored tile, and the prune-and-search output is a set of number of colored tile with also the configuration denoted by an $m \times n$ of 1 or 0.
+However, the exhausted search output is a set of a number of colored tiles, and the prune-and-search output is a set of a number of colored tiles with also the configuration denoted by an $m \times n$ of `1` or `0`.

 ### Input
 ```